Packing Topological Minors Half-Integrally: Abstract

 \section{Abstract}

 The packing problem and the covering problem are two of the most general questions in graph theory.
 The Erd\H{o}s-P\'{o}sa property characterizes the cases when the optimal solutions of these two problems are bounded by functions of each other.
-Robertson and Seymour proved that when packing and covering $H$-minors for any fixed graph $H$, the planarity of $H$ is equivalent with the Erd\H{o}s-P\'{o}sa property.
+Robertson and Seymour proved that when packing and covering $H$-minors for any fixed graph $H$, the planarity of $H$ is equivalent to the Erd\H{o}s-P\'{o}sa property.
 Thomas conjectured that the planarity is no longer required if the solution of the packing problem is allowed to be half-integral.

-In this paper, we prove that this half-integral version of Erd\H{o}s-P\'{o}sa property holds with respect to the topological minor containment, which easily implies Thomas' conjecture.
-Indeed, we prove an even stronger statement in which those subdivisions are rooted at any choice of prescribed subsets of vertices.
-Precisely, we prove that for every graph $H$, there exists a function $f$ such that for every graph $G$, every sequence $(R_v: v \in V(H))$ of subsets of $V(G)$ and every integer $k$, either there exist $k$ subgraphs $G_1,G_2,...,G_k$ of $G$ such that every vertex of $G$ belongs to at most two of $G_1,...,G_k$ and each $G_i$ is isomorphic to a subdivision of $H$ whose branch vertex corresponding to $v$ belongs to $R_v$ for each $v \in V(H)$, or there exists a set $Z \subseteq V(G)$ with size at most $f(k)$ intersecting all subgraphs of $G$ isomorphic to a subdivision of $H$ whose branch vertex corresponding to $v$ belongs to $R_v$ for each $v \in V(H)$.
+In this paper, we prove that this half-integral version of Erd\H{o}s-P\'{o}sa property holds for packing and covering $H$-topological minors, for any fixed graph $H$, which easily implies Thomas' conjecture.
+In fact, we prove an even stronger statement in which those topological minors are rooted at any choice of prescribed subsets of vertices.

-Applications of this theorem include generalizations of algorithmic meta-theorems and structure theorems for $H$-topological minor free (or $H$-minor free) graphs to graphs that do not half-integrally pack many $H$-topological minors (or $H$-minors).
-Those previous structure theorems are the cornerstones for proving well-quasi-ordering and extremal problems in graph theory in the literature.
+A number of results on $H$-topological minor free or $H$-minor free graphs have conclusions or requirements tied to properties of $H$.
+Classes of graphs that can half-integrally pack only a bounded number of $H$-topological minors or $H$-minors are more general topological minor-closed or minor-closed families whose minimal obstructions are more complicated than $H$.
+Our theorem provides a general machinery to extend those results to those more general classes of graphs without losing their tight connections to $H$.